Youth Race Squad

 The YRS (Youth Racing Squad) in its current format was headed by Tim Cripps (the original squad father) as a means to encourage and support junior sailors (aged over 11) to race.

 Initially starting with a small squad of around 12 sailors in toppers and progressing to Lasers they attended a coached racing programme running in Spring and Autumn each year.
 These original YRS can now be found helming or crewing in double handed boats, competing in NCSC racing series, in national race squads and passing on their knowledge as instructors.

 Today the programme is very similar with volunteer coaches leading two programmes in Spring and Autumn.
 The programme is intended to provide intense focus on racing skills (rather than learning to sail) over a set number of days.
 All sessions are delivered on a Saturday, with some sessions continuing on into the Saturday afternoon racing series.

 So to provide an overview:

-The YRS is free to any club member but there are criteria for sailors to be included in the YRS.
+The YRS programme is free to any club member but there are criteria for sailors to be included in the YRS.

 1) YRS programme aims to encourage and support juniors racing therefore we need to see demonstration that juniors are already starting race.
 For example Tuesday night racing or Saturday which are the two most appropriate club racing series for juniors.
 We are looking that juniors have already completed at least one series before applying to YRS, this demonstrates to us and the coaches that they are committed to racing.
 Just holding a RYA qualification does not mean juniors are necessarily interested or committed to racing.

 2) Sailors need to own their own boat that is suitably equipped to race.
 There is no criteria for the type of boat and could be an Optimist, Topper, Laser, Tera or other single handed boats.
 As yet we have not had any double handed boats but that doesn't mean they can't be part of YRS.